Kal-El-1412/Nalyze/connector/README.md

 - **Privacy-First**: All data processing happens locally on your machine
 - **AI-Powered Chat**: Natural language queries powered by OpenAI (schema-only sharing)
 - **SQL Safety**: Server-side validation with keyword blocking and LIMIT enforcement
+- **PII Detection**: Automatic detection of emails, phone numbers, and names with masking utilities
 - **DuckDB Integration**: Fast analytical queries on CSV, Excel, and Parquet files
 - **Local Filesystem Storage**: Dataset registry and job tracking stored in `~/.cloaksheets/`
 - **RESTful API**: Clean API interface for the frontend application
-- **PII Detection**: Built-in patterns for detecting sensitive data

 ## Architecture